Simoww12/AirBnB_clone/README.md

-This is an ALX repository.
+This is an ALX repository for the airbnb console project, so far only classes have been written